SilvanTeufel/TopDownRTSCamLib_ReadMe/ReadMe.txt

 bool MoveCamRight = false;                          // Functionality is defined by Functionname float startTime = 0.f;                              // Functionality is defined by Functionname int CamAngle = 0;                                   // Should not be changed.
-Is to keep Track of actual Angle bool DisableTick = false;                           // You can Disable My Tick Functions of Parent Class, to use my Function in Blueprint bool DisableBeginPlay = false;                      // You can Disable BeginPlay Functions of Parent Class, to use my Function in Blueprint class UWidgetComponent* ControlWidgetComp; -> Keyboard Widget (which is shown by pressing Tab)  // Functionality is defined by Functionname
+Is to keep Track of actual Angle bool DisableTick = false;                           // Disable My Tick Functions of Parent Class, to use my Function in Blueprint bool DisableBeginPlay = false;                      // Disable BeginPlay Functions of Parent Class, to use my Function in Blueprint class UWidgetComponent* ControlWidgetComp; -> Keyboard Widget (which is shown by pressing Tab)  // Functionality is defined by Functionname
 FRotator ControlWidgetRotation = FRotator(50, 180, 0);                   // Rotation of The Widget
 FVector ControlWidgetLocation = FVector(400.f, -350.0f, -250.0f);        // Location of the Widget when shown
 FVector ControlWidgetHideLocation = FVector(400.f, -2500.0f, -250.0f);   // Location of the Widget when hidden
 void HideControlWidget();                                                // Functionality is defined by Functionname void ShowControlWidget();                                                // Functionality is defined by Functionname

     -> RTSHud

 virtual void DrawHUD();                      // used in Tick() to Draw the Selectionfield and trigger select.
 FVector2D InitialPoint;                      // Position of mouse on screen when pressed;
 FVector2D CurrentPoint;                      // Position of mouse on screen while holding;
 float RectangleScaleSelectionFactor = 0.9;   // Factor of inner/outer selection field
 FVector2D GetMousePos2D();                   // Functionality is defined by Functionname
-void AimToMouse();                                      // Actors can be triggert to Look to the Mouse void MoveActorsThroughWayPoints(TArray <ATopDownExampleCharacter*> Actors);  // This Function is called to Move Actors through Waypoints void StartMovingActors(TArray<ATopDownExampleCharacter*> Actors);   // This Function is called to Start Move Actors. void setZeroActor(ATopDownExampleCharacter* Actor);       // Functionality is defined by Functionname
+void AimToMouse();                           // Actors can be triggert to Look to the Mouse void MoveActorsThroughWayPoints(TArray <ATopDownExampleCharacter*> Actors);  // Move Actors through Waypoints void StartMovingActors(TArray<ATopDownExampleCharacter*> Actors);   // Start Move Actors. void setZeroActor(ATopDownExampleCharacter* Actor);       // Functionality is defined by Functionname
 bool bStartSelecting = false;
 TArray <ATopDownExampleCharacter*> FoundActors;